enriicola/Linked-adm-In/README.md

     db.companies.createIndex({ city: 1, mv: 1 });
     db.companies.createIndex({ country: 1, industryName: 1 });
 ```
-Then, after having thought about both queries, we create a mixed non-unique index for sharding and to then support the uniqueness of name with a compound index:
+Then, after having thought about both queries, we create a mixed unique index for sharding and to then support the uniqueness of name with a compound index.
+This index has to be unique to support uniqueness across all shards.
 ```
-    db.companies.createIndex({ city: 1, country: 1 });
+    db.companies.createIndex({ city: 1, country: 1 },{ unique: true });
 ```
 - A compound-unique index which contains the full shard key as a prefix of the index = {score, type, name}
 ```